dsidavis/DSIWeb/content/facultyaffiliates.md

 <a href="https://www.ucdmc.ucdavis.edu/pathology/our_team/faculty/duggerB.html">Brittany Dugger</a>
 Assistant Professor, Pathology and Laboratory Medicine <br/>
 <b>  </b>
 Dr. Dugger's research focus on understanding heterogeneity within neurodegenerative diseases and the interaction of peripheral changes to aging and neurodegenerative diseases.
-She is the neuropathology core leader at the UC Davis Alzheimer's Disease Center.
+She is a co-investigator of the neuropathology core at the UC Davis Alzheimer's Disease Center.
 Prior to arriving at UC Davis she served as the neuropathology core leader for academic and drug discovery groups within the Institute of Neurodegenerative Diseases at the University of California San Francisco.
 She is interested in how developments in AI can revolutionize healthcare, and how to train clinicians to best utilize and interface with these emerging technologies.
 </div>